xtrinch/STM32F7-template/README.md

 # STM32F7-template

-Build template for the STM32F7 microprocessor, specifically the STM32F7 discovery boards.
+Build template for the STM32F7 microprocessors, specifically the STM32F7 discovery boards.
+Developed for and tested with STM32F769I-Disco, easily adaptable for others.

 ## Toolchain